 By Alexis Clark Meter Staff Writer When it comes to mental health why does the Black community suffer in silence?
 It is time to address the issues that are hidden below the surface and poetess Aneisha “Epifany” Wright plans on spreading more awareness on this […]

 Month: April 2018

-Shayla SimmonsA Junior Mass Communications student with a concentration in Marketing, Editor-in-Chief Shayla Simmons is a native Marylander.
-Shayla self identifies her editorial writing to be her strongsuit with topics ranging from politics to social issues to pop culture commentary.
+Shayla SimmonsA Senior Mass Communications student with a concentration in Marketing, Editor-in-Chief Shayla Simmons is a native Marylander.
+Self-identifies her editorial writing to be her strongsuit with topics ranging from politics to social issues to pop culture commentary.